3.3 Norfolk Local Assessment Protocol

 Central to our early help offer is the early identification of children and families who would benefit from early help and a co-ordinated early assessment and response to improve outcomes for children and families as a whole.

-The Norfolk Family Support Process provides a framework from which to build a holistic picture of a family’s circumstances, including areas of strength and resilience and areas requiring support.
+The Norfolk Family Support Process provides a framework from which to build a holistic picture of a family’s circumstances, including areas of strength and resilience and areas requiring support that will benefit the child/children.

 The Family Support Form assessment is designed to be completed alongside family members and shared with other relevant workers who may form a team around the family in order to develop a family plan and provide appropriate support.
 The assessment should be undertaken with the agreement of the child and family, it requires honesty about the reason for completing the assessment as well as clarity about the presenting concerns.
-The Family Support Form assessment evidences the perspectives of family members and always takes account of the feelings and wishes of children and young people.
+The Family Support Form assessment evidences the perspectives of family members including those in their wider family support network and always takes account of the feelings and wishes of children and young people.

 - Early Help can be put in place without contacting CADS;